Todd Dorman: Iowa floods provide a test for Gov. Kim Reynolds

 And more flooding is possible.
 Continuing snowmelt to the north and the prospects for above normal spring rains flowing into rivers already primed to rise has state and local officials on alert.

-"There's a possibility that more flooding is on the way, especially on the western side of the state," Reynolds said at a news conference Thursday in
+"There's a possibility that more flooding is on the way, especially on the western side of the state," Reynolds said at a news conference Thursday in Cedar Rapids, where the Cedar River has been teaching an incessant master class on flooding over the past decade or so.
+She spoke at the Linn County Emergency Management Center.

 "Why it was really important for me to have the opportunity to talk with them is they've done significant things since the 2008 flood, whether it's mitigation or just processes they put in place," Reynolds said.
 "We saw the result of that in the 2016 flooding, how well prepared they were.
 We discussed strategies for taking proactive steps."